 There is no real mystery as to why we feel stress or why life can be hard.
 We all know that life is hard.
 Perhaps this is not so on all occasions, but for a majority of people, life is hard.
 This has nothing to do with wealth or with fame.
-This has nothing to do with looks or fashion, nor does this have anything to do with power, because if wealth or power could buy happiness, then there would be no such thing as miserable millionaires.
+This has nothing to do with looks or fashion, nor does this have anything to do with power.
+If wealth or power could buy happiness, then there would be no such thing as miserable millionaires.

 We are not all born equally because if we were, there would be no great athletes to stand out above the rest.
 No one would be famous for their singing or their acting.
 There would be no great writers because everyone would be a great writer.
-And no one would be pressed for an autograph because if we were all born equal then no one would care who they – because who they are is no more important than anyone else.
+And no one would be pressed for an autograph because if we were all born equal then no one would care who they are – because who they are is no more important than anyone else.

 Or look around at our business and corporate structures.
-Look at the discussions about diversity, equity, and inclusion.
-We can be diverse in race, gender, or creed, but whatever you do, don’t use the executive washroom on the 19th Floor because this is only for the people in the C-Suites.
+Look at the discussions about diversity, equity and inclusion.
+We can be diverse in race, gender or creed, but whatever you do, don’t use the executive washroom on the 19th floor because this is only for the people in the C-Suites.

 (Figuratively speaking, of course.)

 Either way, we all have troubles.
 We all have stress.
 We have our own unique lives and our personal chemistry that allows us the option to be an individual.

 We all go through feelings of betrayal and, rest assured, everyone in this world has had their hearts broken at least once in their life.

 There is no mystery as to why people are stressed.
 We live in a hurry-up world where it’s easy to be pushed around or caught in the hustle of a push-pull world.

 We often succumb to our thinking and our worries, which keeps us on-guard, to keep us protected.

 There is no question that people struggle.
 However, the only question is why?
 What are the struggles connected to?
 Or better yet, are these struggles even real?